DrewCharlez/Telrock-Ops-Tech-Test/README.md

 Site Reliability engineering; My undestanding of this role is that they are the core of the infrastructure and respond to all incidents.
 The are involved in all aspects of the infrustructure from operations, capacity planning and software development.

 I'm open to being involved in all aspects of infrustructure, however the below will be of intrest to me:
-Web technologies
+Web technologies;
+nginx LAMP
 Create and mantain automated tools used in deployment Coding and scripting for automating routine task System administration of Linux environments
 System monitoring
 Support cloud/virtualised infrastructure
-CI/CD pipelines set up of continuos integration and deliver
+Set up of continuos integration and deliver pipelines Trouble shooting and analysis of issues
+Documentation write up